zammad/zammad-user-documentation/basics/zammad-glossary.rst

    same roof or within the same customer group.
    If a customer whose organization is "sharing" logs in to the customer interface, this user has access to all tickets of his organization.

+Overview
+   Overviews are your starting point to work on tickets.
+You can think of overviews as a kind of filter for existing tickets.
+Some basic overviews are shipped with Zammad by default.
+If you want to have a custom overview, ask your admin to create it.

+   For more information please have a look in :doc:`/basics/find-ticket/browse`.

 P
 -